7RU7H/Archive/Hardware/Hardware-Maintenance/USB-Maintenance.md

 fdisk -l
 fdisk /dev/$disk
 # press m for help
+g # New GUID Partition Table - 64-bit partitions table scheme and supports up to 128 primary partitions
 # Example of a single partition MBR
 n # new partition
 p # Primary